phil-rice/CandidateSourcing/ARCHITECTURAL_DECISION_LOG.md

 to it.
 The cost of versioning is very high and there is literally no value for a fanout of one.

+# Why are all the questions in alphabetical order?
+It's consistant and easy, and fine to get going

+It's fine for a 'minimum viable product' but
+I would add an 'ordering' to the questions in the future